A walk from Alstonefield, Staffordshire to the beautiful village of Milldale and along Dovedale in Derbyshire so two counties on one walk!

 Follow the track to the road, turn right (or left if you parked at the other car park).
 As the road splits, first take the right-hand fork, then when it splits again take the left-hand fork.
 Then turn left and you’re back at the car park.

-Any more questions then ask in the comments?
+Any more questions about this walk then ask in the comments?

 More walks in the Peak District